readchina/corporateidentity/README.md

 ERC LOGO

 The official ERC logo can be found here: https://erc.europa.eu/managing-your-project/communicating-your-research.
-We are including it in this repo to make future design work smother.
+We are including the four versions of it in this repo to make future design work smother.